piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 }
 ```

-It's tempting to simply add an "`Event`" to the end of the type's name, but this creates a new issue where `Event` types are littered in our project with no grouping.
+It's tempting to add an "`Event`" to the end of the type's name, but this creates a new issue where `Event` types litter our project with no apparent grouping.
 We could *prefix* the type name with "Event" to search alphabetically for related types in our editor, but this *forces* us to be verbose, even in situations where it's unnecessary.

 ```rs
 // Not the best solution